juiceinc/recipe/docs/concepts/ingredients.rst

 Ingredients
 ===========

-Ingredients are the building block of recipe.
+Ingredients are the building block of recipes.

 Ingredients can contain columns that are part of the ``SELECT`` portion of a query, filters that are part of a ``WHERE`` clause of a query, group_bys that